Microsoft SQL Server configuration for the FileHold databases

 Microsoft SQL Server has two types of files per database: a data file and a log file.
 The log file is very important when it comes to recovery and crash recovery.
 There should be one log file writing transactions and actions.

 Issues can arise when the log and data files reside on the same disk, mixing the activities or reading and writing from the data file and writing to the log file.
 If both files are located on separate disks it ensure there should be no conflict for disk access.
 By default, SQL Server sets these up on the same disk.

-The initial size and growth rate of the two database files should be configured.
+For each of the four databases, the initial size and growth rate of the two* related database files should be configured.
 It is recommended to set a growth rate of the data and log files to be a specific size instead of a percentage growth rate.

 When SQL expands the data file, it is usually a quick process as it does not have to write zeros to the drive to grow the space; however, for a log file, SQL has to clean the data.
 It expands the disk space by writing zeros to the drive.
 This operation can take time and if it happens at the same time a user performing a non-trivial query they may receive a timeout.